byNolo/bynolo-site/README.md

 # byNolo Site

-This repository serves as my personal portfolio and project launcher for the byNolo brand.
-It showcases my work and provides a central hub to access and launch all byNolo projects.
+This repository serves as my personal portfolio and project launcher for everything byNolo.
+It showcases my work and provides a central hub to access and launch all projects byNolo.
 The site is built using React and Vite for the frontend, with a Python backend API.

 ## Project Structure